fgauna12/fgauna12.github.io/_posts/2020-09-17-aks-cost-savings-stopping-dev-test-aks-clusters-during-off-hours.md

 ## Scheduling for off-hours

 Azure Automation accounts unfortunately don't support the Azure CLI.
-It is possible to run Python.
 I find using Azure DevOps very good for this since YAML pipelines support cron-style scheduled triggers.

 For example, this is how to trigger a pipeline starting at 6 pm EST. (Note: Azure Pipeline schedules have to be in UTC).
 For more information on the format, [here's the detailed documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml).